rust-lang/rust/src/doc/rustc-dev-guide/src/mir-passes.md

 should go into the `optimized_mir` list.)

-If you are writing a pass, there's a good chance that you are going to want to use a [MIR visitor] too -- those are a handy visitor that walks the MIR for you and lets you make small edits here and there.
+If you are writing a pass, there's a good chance that you are going to want to use a [MIR visitor].
+MIR visitors are a handy way to walk all the parts of the MIR, either to search for something or to make small edits.

 ### Stealing